trstlabs/intento/docs/contracts/Cosmwasm.md

 #### How does this work?

 After instantiating from the TIP20 token contract, the TIP20 token contract gives allowance to this contract for the max funds to swap.
-Trustless Hub then recurringly calls AutoMsg.
+Intento then recurringly calls AutoMsg.

 ## Differences in contract transactions with standard CosmWasm